 Add a sense of modern luxury with different shapes and heights.
 The shape of this model is really unusual and works perfectly with the taller floor-standing tap.

-One of my favourite bathtubs in our gallery is this uber-contemporary bath design, which has been paired with a brass wall mounted filler and shower to create a really striking urban feel.
+One of my favourite freestanding baths in our gallery is this uber-contemporary bath design, which has been paired with a brass wall mounted filler and shower to create a really striking urban feel.

 The ultimate in luxurious bathing.
 This traditional white roll top from Victoria + Albert Baths transforms a fairly simple space into something much more impressive.